CBEP-SoCB-Details/PWD_Lake_WQ_Index/Derived_Data/Examine_Data_Organization.md

 # Broad Outline of the Index

-The Core Senbago Lake Subwatershed Index is built from information addressing only FOUR subcomponents Each of those four values is given a score from one to five, which are summed to give an overall condition index.
-The compoinents are as follows:
+The Core Sebago Lake Subwatershed Index is built from information addressing only FOUR subcomponents.
+Each of those four values is given a score from one to five, which are summed to give an overall condition index.
+The components are as follows:

   - Current Water Quality – “Average Secchi transparency over the most recent 10+ Years”.